ecmwf/metview-python/docs/grib.rst

    where:

-   * R is the radius of the Earth
+   * R is the radius of the Earth in m
    * :math:`\phi` is the latitude
    * :math:`\lambda` is the longitude.